Edwardsleo/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/install/cleanup/README.md

-# Resource cleanup
+# Resource Cleanup

+We are deleting unused docker images, stopped containers and deleting files from nfs volume, katib experiments, workflows that are older than 'X' days.
+Cron job approach was shown below, though one may try other approaches.

 ## Creating a Cron Job

 CronJob runs a job periodically on a given schedule, written in Cron format.

-We are deleting unused docker images, stopped containers and deleting files from nfs volume, katib experiments, workflows are older than 'X' days.

 Create a Cron job using [cronjob.yaml](cronjob.yaml) config file